lavaldi/node-babel/README.md

 # Node with Babel

-Simple Node Server with Babel
+Simple Node Server with Babel.
+[Read more about it](https://lavaldi.com/code/node-con-babel).

 ## Instalation
 - Clone.